ultimatesource/denovogear/denovogear-code/README.txt

         1. Event type (POINT MUTATION or INDEL).
         2. CHILD_ID - sample ID of trio-offspring with the DNM.
-        3. ref_name - chromosome.
+        3. chr - chromosome.
-        4. coor - physical Position.
+        4. pos - physical Position.
         5. ref - base present in reference sequence at this position (from BCF).
         6. alt - comma separated list of alternate non-reference alleles called on at-least one sample (from BCF).
         7. maxlike_null  - likelihood of the most likely mendelian-compatible genotype configuration.